EducationHillpark Secondary School (2003-2009); University of the West of Scotland (2010-2014); University of Glasgow (2014-2015, and 2016 – Present)

 Favourite thing to do in my job: Talking with people about what upsets them, letting them tell their story, and helping them get better.

-I’m a self-confessed geek living in Glasgow with my guinea-pig, scruffy dog, and a pile of horror books.
+About Me: I’m a self-confessed geek living in Glasgow with my guinea-pig, scruffy dog, and a pile of horror books.

 I’ve lived in Glasgow my whole life, and grew up on the Southside of the city.
 I currently live alongside my old, scruffy dog called Alfie, my baby guinea-pig called Rex, and A LOT of horror books and films.
 Even though they really scare me, horror books and films are one of my favourite things to read, and watch!
 I think I could play a part in any ‘Buffy the Vampire Slayer’ episode.
 Apart from that, I like painting, some of which have even been in exhibitions here in Scotland.
 I also enjoy boxing, and judo (although I’m not the best), and seeing new places when I can.
 I particularly enjoy exploring the Isle of Skye, and have been around Romania in the past.
 There’s always something or other on here in Glasgow, so it’s never boring!

-I study the beliefs that people with psychosis have about mental health, what they do to look after themselves, and what help they would like to see provided in the future.
+My Work: I study the beliefs that people with psychosis have about mental health, what they do to look after themselves, and what help they would like to see provided in the future.

 I studied Psychology (B.A.
 Hons) at the University of the West of Scotland from 2010 to 2014.
 I then went to the University of Glasgow and gained a Masters (MSc) in Global Mental Health from 2014-2015 – focusing on what mental health means to different people around the world, and how they treat it.
 My research during this time included looking at how mental health volunteer’s dealt with stress, and what therapies helped abused children – so very wide ranging!
 During this time I also had a part-time job in retail, and volunteered in many places with people having problems with their mental health, including; Scottish Association for Mental Health, British Red Cross, St. Andrew’s Ambulance, and even abroad in Romania!